IntersectMBO/credential-manager/doc/read-the-docs-site/background/credentials.rst

 Advantages of public key credentials
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are a number of advantages to public key credentials:
+Public key credentials offer several advantages:

-* They are easy to create.
+* Easy to create
-* They provide quite good security without much room for exploitation, provided that a secure source of randomness was used to generate the key pair, and that the private key is managed securely.
+* High security if generated with a secure source of randomness and managed properly
-* They are cheap to verify and small in size, all of which lowers transaction fees significantly compared with script credentials.
+* Cheap to verify and small in size, reducing transaction fees compared to script credentials
-* They are based on a mature and standard cryptographic algorithm (Ed25519).
+* Based on the mature and standard Ed25519 cryptographic algorithm.

 Disadvantages of public key credentials
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~